LinoyOkev/IBM_Data_Analyst_Capstone_Project/README.md

 - Understanding data distribution to identify patterns and outliers.
 - Exploring relationships between features through visual analysis.
 - Comparing and composing data using charts and graphs for better insights.

+### Findings
+- PostgreSQL is becoming the most popular database, while SQLite is growing for smaller applications.
+- C# and SQL are in high demand, while JavaScript is still popular but slightly less preferred.
+- Cloud services are expanding beyond AWS, with Google Cloud and Digital Ocean gaining users.
+- React, Spring Boot, and FastAPI are the top web frameworks, with FastAPI becoming more popular for Python-based APIs.

+### Key Takeaways
+✔ SQL and PostgreSQL are must-have skills for database professionals.
+✔ C# is a valuable skill for developers, especially in enterprise and gaming.
+✔ Diversify beyond JavaScript and explore backend frameworks like FastAPI.
+✔ Multi-cloud expertise is crucial, not just AWS.
+✔ FastAPI is the future of Python APIs, making it an essential skill for backend engineers.